Document Tools

 Quick answers for common edge cases.

-Should I compress images before conversion?
+Should I compress images before converting them to PDF?

-Is this workflow good for scanned receipts?
+Is this workflow good for scanned receipts and expense reports?

 Related guides